Code-Institute-Submissions/luxury-watches/README.md

     background-size: cover;
 I used a bootstrap card to taylor the footer.

-Once the stucutre was completed, well I though it was, I created the other pages of the website.
+Once the stucutre was completed, well I thought it was, I created the other pages of the website.
 I duplicated the index.html for a Men.html, Ladies.html and conatct.html.

 On the other pages I added the images and a PayPal buy now sandbox buttton.
 I then added the content to the images.
 I inserted the location in each h ref to link the pages together. success